 The sizes of buffers for TCP/IP connections affect memory and CPU utilization.
 Sizing these buffers to accommodate a typical request can improve CPU utilization by eliminating the need to break up requests into multiple messages.

 However, you must use this capability with care; the database server dynamically allocates buffers of the indicated sizes for active connections.
 Unless you carefully size buffers, they can consume large amounts of memory.
-For details on how to size network buffers, refer to "IFX_NETBUF_SIZE Environment Variable" on page 3-24.
+For details on how to size network buffers, see "Network Buffer Size" on page 3-16.